assemble/assemble/README.md

 ## About

-This project aims to offer:
+> The goal of Assemble is to offer:

 * Conventions for building and maintaining static sites and UI pattern libraries, using HTML, CSS/LESS/SASS, client-side templates and structured data
 * Patterns for highly reusable layouts, pages, includes/partials, "snippets" and so on